joeferner/pi-stm32-uart-bootloader/README.md

-**Raspberry PI STM32 USART Bootloader**
+**Raspberry PI STM32 UART Bootloader**

-This node module facilitates flashing an STM32 over the built in USART bootloader.
+This node module facilitates flashing an STM32 over the built in UART bootloader.

 The STM32 has a built in bootloader which can be accessed by setting the following BOOT1 and BOOT0 pins.
 "Main Flash Memory" is where your program typically resides.